-Joubert also recommends, “Go to the Wilderness camps or some private concession where there are not hordes of tourists.
-There is a problem in Chobe when tourists get in the way of elephants that need to get down to drink, preferably during the heat of the day, but have to wait until dark.
-It’s not the best for the environment, the elephants or the wildlife viewing experience.
+Joubert adds, “Go to Wilderness camps or some private concession where there are not hordes of tourists.
+There is a problem in Chobe when tourists [vehicles] get in the way of elephants that need to get down to drink, preferably during the heat of the day, but have to wait until dark.
+It’s not the best for the elephants or the wildlife viewing experience.
 Go private.
-The elephants will be a little wilder and harder to approach, but it’s a better experience, and probably not a more expensive one at that.
-But stay in the vehicle!
-Along the Chobe the elephants seem so tame that it is tempting to get out and go closer. “
+The elephants will be a little wilder and harder to approach, but it’s a better experience.
+But stay in the vehicle!”

 The same is true of the elephants of Amboseli, where I once spent Christmas at Cynthia Moss’ research camp.
 We were sitting around opening our presents when a herd approached, and Cynthia advised us to slowly move to our tents.